THE DEADLINE FOR SUBMISSION OF EXPRESSIONS OF INTEREST IS CHANGED TO 15 JANUARY 2016, 23:59 GMT

 Maximum Budget Available for the Assignment: EUR 500,000.00 (exclusive of VAT).
-The budget for the assignment may be extended subject to the operational needs of the Bank, satisfactory performance of the consultant and availability of funding.
+The budget for the assignment may be extended subject to the operational needs of the Bank, satisfactory performance of the consultant and availability of funding

-The amounts above are all exclusive of VAT.
 The Consultant must determine whether any VAT would be chargeable on the services and the basis for that determination, without taking into consideration the Bank's special status as an IFI and state this to the Bank in their response to the Invitation for Expressions of Interest.
 To the extent that a Consultant incurs input VAT on goods and services purchased in connection with the provision of services (e.g. VAT on airline ticket) which is not otherwise recoverable by the Consultant from the local tax authority, the gross cost to the Consultant of such expenses shall be treated as a reimbursable expense.

 Consultant Profile: Corporate services are required.
-The Consultant will be a firm or a group of firms with extensive experience in developing, managing and implementing policy reforms in the Bank’s countries of operations (“CoO”), preferably in the electricity distribution sector.
+The Consultant will be a firm or a group of firms with extensive experience in developing, managing and implementing policy reforms in the Bank’s countries of operations (“CoO”), preferably in the airport sector.
 It is expected that the assignment will be led by an appropriately qualified team leader, accompanied by supporting experts.
-Based on the fields of expertise and the tasks mentioned above, the team of the consultant should consist of at least the following international and local key experts:
+Based on the fields of expertise and the tasks mentioned above, the team of the Consultant should consist of at least the following international and local key experts:

-- Key expert 1: Team leader: a senior manager with extensive supervisory experience and knowledge sufficient to manage and deliver positive overall results of the assignment, results of Pilot Company, results to the Government of Kazakhstan and EBRD, overall coordination among various consultants, stakeholders and clients;
+- Key expert 1: Team leader: a senior manager with extensive supervisory experience and knowledge sufficient to manage and deliver positive overall results of the assignment, results of Pilot Company, results to the Government of Kazakhstan and the EBRD, overall coordination among various consultants, stakeholders and clients;

 The Team leader and majority of the Consultant’s key experts should be fluent in both English and Russian.